descope/node-sdk/README.md

 The user can authenticate using an authenticator app, such as Google Authenticator.
 Sign up like you would using any other authentication method.
-The sign up response will then contain a QR code `Image` that can be displayed to the user to scan using their mobile device camera app, or the user can enter the `Key` manually or click on the link provided by the `ProvisioningURL`.
+The sign up response will then contain a QR code `image` that can be displayed to the user to scan using their mobile device camera app, or the user can enter the `key` manually or click on the link provided by the `provisioningURL`.

 Existing users can add TOTP using the `update` function.